open-pioneer/trails-openlayers-base-packages/src/packages/toc/README.md

 />
 ```

-## Extensibility

-### Layer ids as CSS classes on list items
+### Layer IDs as CSS classes on list items

 List items for individual operational layers receive the layer's `id` as an additional CSS class (`layer-${id}`).

-For example, given a layer with the id `test-geojson`, the toc's list item for that layer will be rendered as:
+For example, given a layer with the ID `test-geojson`, the TOC's list item for that layer is rendered as:

 ```html
 <li class="toc-layer-list-entry layer-test-geojson ...">